LEANNA MAE .ORG

 REFUND POLICY

-The retainer fee is 50% of the package fee.
+The retainer fee is 40% of the overall fee.
+That is $880 of the $2200.
 This secures the client’s due date and the doula’s availability for that month.
 That is non-refundable.

-If the client wishes to end services before the birth, all but the retainer fee will be refunded.
+If the client wishes to end services before 36 weeks (according to the due date given at time of hire), all but the retainer fee will be refunded.
+That would be a refund of $1320 of the $2200.

 If the doula misses the birth through no fault of her own (i.e. the client did not notify in a timely manner), no refund is given.

-If the doula misses the birth through her own circumstances (such as illness), 40% of the total package fee is returned.
+If the doula misses the birth through her own circumstances (such as illness) and no back-up doula serves as a substitute, 50% of the total package fee is returned.
+That would be a return of $1100 after prenatal appointments and support.
+Postpartum follow-up will still be offered.

 TERMINATION OF SERVICES POLICY